 Historical Fiction Book Editors

-For historical fiction writers, the challenge is bringing the past to life, and writing with accuracy.
+For historical fiction writers, the challenge is to bring the past to life, and writing with accuracy.
 Historical fiction writers have special challenges because anachronistic errors will doom the book.
 Some of the research and writing challenges include:

 - The historical setting and world building